Skip to main content

 | sort -u

-If the output contains the boilerplate’s product name, package names you didn’t rename, or stub strings, fix the source and rebuild.
+The canonical fingerprint list lives in template.manifest.json under fingerprints.patterns.
+If the output contains the boilerplate’s product name, the SAI design-system prefix, dev-only client names, or stub strings, fix the source and rebuild.
 Don’t ship an .ipa whose strings give away its origin.

 Remove dead Swift files from the app target

 Files that aren’t referenced by your app’s UI but are still in the app target still compile into the binary.
 That includes example views, sample data, and demo flows you replaced.Open Xcode → Project navigator → check Target Membership for every file in Features/, Examples/, and any *Sample*.swift.
 Anything you don’t use, remove from the app target (you can keep the file on disk if you want it for reference).See the per-module removal notes in docs/checklists/APP_STORE_4_3_HARDENING.md in your distribution repo.
-There are coupling rules: removing FeatureChat without also pruning AI module entry points leaves orphaned code paths that show up in the binary.
+Removing a module without pruning its couplings leaves orphaned code paths in the binary — see the module-coupling step below before deleting FeatureChat, AI, or Payments.

 Rebrand every user-visible string